loyjoy-gmbh/integration-whatsapp/README.md

 ## Step 1: Set up a PostgreSQL database server

-- Create new PostgreSQL 10 database in GCloud with naming convention `whatsapp-<country-code><number>` and instance size as in other WhatsApp installations.
+- Create new PostgreSQL 10 database in GCP with naming convention `whatsapp-<country-code><number>` and VM size as in other WhatsApp installations.
 - Set allowed network to `0.0.0.0/0` for DB.
 - Set flag `max_connections` to `1000`.
-This is super important in case following Compute Engine reboots and does not close connections.
+This is super important in case following Google Compute Engine VM reboots and does not close connections.

-## Step 2: Set up a Compute Engine
+## Step 2: Set up a Google Compute Engine

-- Create new Compute Engine instance in GCloud with naming convention `whatsapp-<country-code><number>`, Container Optimized OS (cannot be changed afterwards, so double check) and CPU/Mem as in other machines of this type.
+- Create new Google Compute Engine VM in GCP with naming convention `whatsapp-<country-code><number>`, Container Optimized OS (cannot be changed afterwards, so double check) and CPU/Mem as in other machines of this type.
 - Set external static IP address for VM via `VPC network -> external ip address`.
-- Fill meta variables of newly created Compute Engine instance.
+- Fill meta variables of newly created Google Compute Engine VM.
 - Start machine SSH into machine.
 - Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/loyjoy/integration-whatsapp/master/install.sh)"`.

-## Step 3: Configure WhatsApp on your Compute Engine
+## Step 3: Configure WhatsApp on your Google Compute Engine VM

 - Open the external ip in Web browser.
 A WhatsApp signin form should show up.
 - The default admin username as defined by WhatsApp is `admin` with password `secret`.
 Set a secure password (64 chars!) and document it accordingly (ask the team, where to document, there is a place already).